kheerand/Social-architecture-pattern-library/techniques/(t001-03) Goal of the systemtechniques directory copy 9/README.md

 ## Context

-Changing goals changes every item listed above: parameters, feedback loops, information and self-organization[[1](#1)].
+A system’s goals determine its behaviors.
+Changing goals can mutate every lower leverage point to suit the system’s new goals[[2](#2)].
+Therefore, changing the goals of the system changes every item listed above: parameters, feedback loops, information and self-organization[[1](#1)].

 ## Technique